Schedule: a day in the life of an Ashtangi at Tattvaa

 What do we expect from you?

 Aside from your openness and eagerness to learn, we expect a few things from you when you come to join the teacher training course.
 The applicant should understand basic English language as the yoga teacher training course is conducted in English.
 Prior experience or knowledge of yoga is important for 100 hour and 200 hour training courses, and is necessary for 300 hour and 500 hour courses.
 The applicant should be in a good physical condition.
 Please come healthy and in relatively good shape!
 The course is a demanding program with at least 6 to 8 hours a day.
-Therefore, we advise students establish an Ashtanga Vinyasa practice prior to arriving for the course.100% attendance at all classes is mandatory.
+Therefore, we advise students establish an Ashtanga Vinyasa practice prior to arriving for the course.
+100% attendance at all classes is mandatory.
 Students must follow the schedule and attend all classes and activities to get the full benefit of the course.
-We’re good, but we can’t read your mind!
-Please talk to us anytime if you feel something is amiss.
+And please do talk to us anytime if you feel something is amiss - we’re good, but we can’t read your mind!

 I do not know which program would be best for me.
 What do you suggest?